-At first I didn’t like Kaspar, he is angry and egotistical, but as i started to see him through his eyes I started to like him.
+At first I didn’t like Kaspar, he is angry and egotistical, but as I started to see through his eyes I started to like him.
 I suppose you could say as Violet sees more in him, so does the reader.

-Two characters that will never grow on me are Ilta Crimson and Valerian Crimson, I don’t want to ruin it for you but they do help to provide some of the darkest chapters in the book.
+Two characters that will never grow on me are Ilta Crimson and Valerian Crimson.
+I don’t want to ruin it for you but they do help provide some of the darkest chapters in the book.